 4. When there are no known heirs of the estate

-5. For an heir who resides outside of the State of California and nominates the Public Administrator to act on their stead
+5. When an heir who nominates the Public Administrator to act on their stead

 Q: Does the Public Administrator make a thorough investigation to discover all estate assets?

 A: At the time of the initial investigation, the Deputy Public Administrator looks for all information, which may lead to actual assets of the decedent estate.
 This information is used during the administration of the estate to marshal and liquidate the assets.

 A: A formal probate proceeding is the method commonly known for administration of estates.
 It is used for estates with a date-of-death value exceeding $150,000.
 An estate of this size is handled under the Superior Court.
 The proceeding commences from the first filing of a petition and appointment of an administrator, executor or if appropriate the Public Administrator.